mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 of employees are given high status and very good salaries while the rest are more or less blatantly exploited.
 Entry into the upper echelon is used as a ‘carrot’ to string hopefuls along while paying them well below the going rate.
-To those who make the jump to Favoured Employee status, Delgado is extremely generous, but there are a number of contractual ‘sticks’ which are used to beat troublesome employees with.
+To those who make the jump to Favored Employee status, Delgado is extremely generous, but there are a number of contractual ‘sticks’ which are used to beat troublesome employees with.